etcet/www.etcet.net/posts/2011-09-23-learning-haskell-by-building-snugio.markdown

 ## Conclusion

-I don't think finishing [Snug.io] be easy, and it will take me a some time.
-But writing it should not only be fun, at the end we should have software that is great for creating a REST API which is fast, secure and maintainable.
+I don't think writing [Snug.io] will be easy, and it will take some time.
+But the process should be fun and leave us with a tool for creating a REST API which is fast, secure and maintainable.

+> "And available in stores near you!"

 I will write about the process, be it good or bad, so do come back to read about it if your are interested in HTTP, REST or Haskell[^3].
-Also, for those experienced in Haskell, please follow along on Github and correct me where I blunder.
+Also, for those experienced in Haskell, please follow along on Github and correct me when I blunder.

 [^3]: How couldn't you be interested, this sentence alone contains three buzzwords.